FMG793/1.0.16.05_20-Cypress-Mods-And-Deobfuscated-Code/Decompilation_Tutorial.md

 **Step 10**

-Open "client.tiny" in text editoe and delete all contents.
+Open "client.tiny" in text editor and delete all contents.
 (DO NOT delete the file)

 **Step 11**